lmckeown27/Free-Foodie-Protocol-/SYSTEM_FLOW.md

 For questions about system flows, integration, or partnerships:
 - BNI Staff: Contact your institutional Basic Needs office
 - Developers: See README.md for technical setup
-- Suppliers: Apply through landing page at `/`
+- Supplier: Apply through landing page at `/`
 - Students: Register with Cal Poly ID at `/register`

 ---